Oligrand/query-logentries/README.md

 	// get statusCode 400 errors from logEntries.
 	leqlQuery: 'where(method=GET)',

 	// Optional.
 Defaults to 50.
-How many messages should retried
+How many messages should be
-	// per paging request made to logEntries
+	// retrieved per paging request made to logEntries
 	perPage: 50,

 	// Optional.
 Defaults to 30000 (30 seconds).
 How long should